 Renovation projects targeting Net Zero Energy, Net Zero Ready, or Passive House certification are all examples of deep energy retrofit strategies suitable for the Home Energy Retrofit program.

 THE OBJECTIVES OF THE HOME ENERGY RETROFIT PROGRAM ARE:

-- to promote deep energy retrofit projects. - to educate, support, and prepare homeowners who are considering a deep energy retrofit project on their home. - to increase the number of deep energy retrofit projects in Manitoba, and - to increase the energy savings achieved by deep energy retrofit projects in Manitoba.
+- to promote deep energy retrofit projects. - to educate, support, and prepare homeowners who are considering a deep energy retrofit project on their home.

 BENEFITS OF HOME ENERGY RETROFITS: